Blockhouse

 A blockhouse is a small fortification, usually consisting of one or more rooms with loopholes, allowing its defenders to fire in various directions.
-It is usually an isolated fort in the form of a single building, serving as a defensive strong point against any enemy that does not possess siege equipment or, in modern times, artillery, air force and cruise missiles.
+It is usually an isolated fort in the form of a single building, serving as a defensive strong point against any enemy that does not possess siege equipment or, in modern times, artillery, air force or cruise missiles.
 A fortification intended to resist these weapons is more likely to qualify as a fortress or a redoubt, or in modern times, be an underground bunker.
 However, a blockhouse may also refer to a room within a larger fortification, usually a battery or redoubt.

 Etymology

 The term blockhouse is of uncertain origin, perhaps related to Middle Dutch blokhus and 18th-century French blocus (blockade).

 In ancient Greece

 Blockhouses existed in ancient Greece, for example the one near Mycenae.

 Early blockhouses in England

 Early blockhouses were designed solely to protect a particular area by the use of artillery, and they had accommodation only for the short-term use of the garrison.
 The first known example is the Cow Tower, Norwich, built in 1398, which was of brick and had three storeys with the upper storeys pierced for six guns each.
 The major period of construction was in the maritime defence programmes of Henry VIII between 1539 and 1545.
 They were built to protect important maritime approaches such as the Thames Estuary, the Solent, and Plymouth.
 Often sited in pairs, the blockhouses were not built to a common design, but usually consisted of a stone tower and bastion or gun platform, which could be semi-circular, rectangular or irregular in shape.
 The last blockhouse of this type was Cromwell's Castle, built in Scilly in 1651.